 This article describes how to set redirections in the websites hosted on Linux and Windows machines.
-We will discuss following three cases to set redirection.
+We will discuss the following three cases to set redirection.

 - Set redirection in Windows Server